-Like the title says.. the bad things continued and I don’t want to dwell too much about those bad things.
+Irrespective of the era we live in, the Tolstoy’s quote “Happiness is an allegory, unhappiness a story” will make sense.
+The bad things continued and I don’t want to dwell too much about that.
 We moved to a new location in Chennai (Nanganallur).
-This move helped me a bit, as my parents will not say ‘no’ if I go to a temple and Nanganallur had quite a few Shiva temples.
-I started to hate studies, because I found all the teachers so dumb.
-I hardly found anyone talented enough to teach children the basics, and later I found out the reason.
+That move helped me a bit, as my parents would not say scold me if I went to a temple and Nanganallur has quite a few Shiva temples.
+I started to hate studies, because my teachers were so dumb.
+I hardly found anyone talented enough to teach children the basics.
 They took up the job, not because they liked teaching but because they did not have an alternative.

-Coming back to my schools, as I said before I studied in 12 schools from my L.K.G to 12th standard.
-This phase is all about changing schools, between my 4th standard and 8th standard I spent time in 7 schools.
-I changed schools for two reasons, one is my mother will change her school or we will change our home.
-The frequency of this is quite good, that it happened around twice a year.
-The moment I get a good friend at school, I will be forced to change the school.
-The first school that I joined after coming to Nanganallur is a school named “Mowbarys’, a small but good school and yeah, my mom was a teacher there as well.
-I had three good friends, one is Mayilvaganan (Thanks to orkut I found him again), Vasudevan and the other is Balamuralikrishna.
-The later was the naughty boy of the class, he was three years elder to us (I don’t know the reason why) and he always keep talking about girls (at 4th standard).
+Coming back to my schools, as I said in the previous chapter I studied in 12 different schools from KG to 12th grade.
+This phase is all about changing schools, between my 4th and 8th grade I studied in 7 different schools.
+I changed schools for two reasons, either my mother changed the school or we shifted to a new location.
+Sometimes I studied in two schools a year, the moment I get a good friend at school, I will be forced to change the school.
+My first school in Nanganallur was “Mowbarys’, a small but a good school and my mother was the physical education teacher there.
+I had three good friends, Mayilvaganan (Thanks to orkut I found him again), Vasudevan and Balamuralikrishna.
+Bala was the naughtiest of all, also he was three years elder to us (I don’t know the reason why) and he always talked about girls (in 4th grade).

 I had the first experience of eating noodles, thanks to Vasudevan.
-That was the first and only time that I had noodles till my 11th standard.
-So the most memorable event of that year involves Balamurali.
+That was the first and only time that I had noodles until I turned 16.
+The most memorable event of that year involves Bala.
 He was a common friend to all of us, but he always insulted everyone, so we came up with an idea to teach him a lesson.
-Cadbury’s éclairs is a toffee that will not have a good finish; it always looks crushed and deformed.
+The toffee, Cadbury’s éclairs will not have a good finish; it is always crushed and deformed.
 So Vasu came up with the idea of giving a laxative pill to him in the disguise of a toffee.
-So we bought a few éclairs, and cut it in to half and removed the milk chocolate at the center and replaced it with a crushed laxative and then we pressed back the chocolate.
-It looked good, we then wrapped it back and were having it in our desks.
-We wanted to keep it visible, so placed it in our desk.
-He came, he saw and WE conquered.
-He was running out of the class from second period onwards.
-Later Vasu got scared and told him the truth, he immediately went to our class teacher and told everything, he was asked to go home and we were asked to enjoy the punishment.
-Alas Chair Punishment (hope you know what it is, if not let me explain.
-We should sit as if we are sitting in a chair but without a chair).
-While Mayilvaganan and Vasu were unable to bear the pain, I was busy looking at the corridor.
+So we bought a few éclairs, and cut it in to half and replaced the core made of milk chocolate with laxative powder and then we pressed it hard to make it appear normal.
+It looked good, we then wrapped it and placed it over the desk, so that he would look at it.
+He took the bait, he came, he saw and WE conquered.
+He was constantly running in and out of the class for the whole day.
+Later Vasu got scared and told him the truth, he immediately went to our class teacher and told everything, he was asked to go home and we were punished.
+The Chair Punishment for over twenty minutes (hope you know what it is, if not let me explain, we should sit as if we are sitting in a chair but without a chair).
+While Mayilvaganan and Vasu were crying, I was horrified with what I saw in the corridor.
 What have I done?
-My mom was teacher and can come anytime to take the other classes to the playground.
-Fortunately I escaped as we were asked to get in to the class soon.
-That brings to an end an eventful and relatively happy 4th standard.
+My mom was coming to take the other class kids to the play ground, fortunately I escaped as we were asked to get in to the class soon.
+That brings to an end to an eventful and relatively happy 4th grade.